Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Some butchers in the London area report that there’s no change in turkey availability for the holidays, even with an ongoing avian influenza outbreak in Ontario that has led to the culling of tens of thousands of birds.
+Some butchers in the London area say that holiday turkey availability hasn’t changed, even with an ongoing avian flu outbreak in Ontario that’s led to the culling of tens of thousands of birds.

-The Canadian Food Inspection Agency (CFIA) found highly pathogenic avian influenza, or HPAI, at a farm in North Perth on Monday, impacting about 56,000 turkeys.
+The Canadian Food Inspection Agency (CFIA) confirmed a case of highly pathogenic avian influenza, or HPAI, at an undisclosed farm in North Perth on Monday, impacting approximately 56,000 turkeys.

-Last month, five more outbreaks were reported in Strathroy-Caradoc, affecting nearly 100,000 turkeys as per CFIA data.
-All six outbreaks are still active.
+Last month, five more outbreaks were reported in Strathroy-Caradoc, affecting nearly 100,000 turkeys according to the CFIA.
+All six outbreaks are still considered active.

-The birds will be “humanely depopulated,” said the CFIA in a statement Wednesday regarding the latest outbreak.
-The agency hasn’t disclosed the names or exact locations of any affected farms.
+The birds will be “humanely depopulated,” the CFIA stated on Wednesday regarding the latest outbreak.
+The agency hasn’t disclosed the names or specific locations of any affected farms.

 Young turkeys at a farm in British Columbia are shown in this 2021 file photo.
 Sean Maguire, the CEO of Hayter’s Farm in Dashwood, Ont., said the culling of breeding turkeys could impact egg production in the new year.
 (Ben Nelms/CBC)

-Hayter’s Farm in Dashwood is one of Ontario’s largest turkey suppliers and stated they aren’t directly affected; however, one breeding supplier located in Strathroy is impacted which may cause issues down the line.
+Hayter’s Farm in Dashwood is one of Ontario’s largest turkey suppliers and says it isn’t directly affected; however, one of its breeding suppliers in Strathroy is impacted and that might create issues moving forward into next year.

-“Over the next two or three months, we may feel a ripple effect,” said Hayter’s CEO Sean Maguire.
+“Over the next two or three months, we may feel a ripple effect,” Hayter’s CEO Sean Maguire mentioned.

-Maguire explained that there are various types of poultry farms-some focus on breeding and egg production while others like Hayter’s raise turkeys for consumption.
+Maguire clarified that there are different types of poultry farms: some focus on breeding and egg production while others like Hayter’s raise turkeys for consumption.

-Maguire noted that any turkeys served during Christmas would have already been at Hayter’s barn before the avian flu outbreak occurred, so they’re healthy.
+The birds served during Christmas dinners would have already been at Hayter’s barn prior to the avian flu outbreak, so they’re healthy according to Maguire.

-However, he mentioned that recent turkey culls will slow down industry supply until enough breeding birds start producing eggs again.
+However, he noted that recent turkey culls will slow down operations until there are enough breeding birds producing eggs again.

-“The meat supply isn’t necessarily affected; it’s really about replacement birds.
-We expect to get more turkeys in about 12 to 16 weeks from now.
-We might see some disruption due to that loss of stock,” he added.
+“The meat supply isn’t necessarily affected; it’s about replacement birds.
+We’re expecting more turkeys in about 12 to 16 weeks from now.
+We might face some disruption because of that loss,” he explained.

-The CFIA states there’s no evidence indicating that avian influenza can be contracted from fully cooked poultry or eggs.
+The CFIA states there’s no evidence suggesting that avian influenza can be transmitted through fully cooked poultry or eggs.

-The predominant strain circulating right now is H5N1 which spreads quickly among domestic poultry flocks.
+The main strain circulating is H5N1, which spreads rapidly among domestic poultry flocks and is highly contagious.

-“We’ve just had our deliveries from our supplier and everything seems to be OK,” commented owner Jim Chioros.
+“We’ve just had our deliveries from our supplier and everything seems fine,” stated owner Jim Chioros.

 Source link